junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dean swallows, shaking his head.
 "We raced all the way here and now I don't know."

-He chews on the bitter taste of his own words, remembering how Sam looked like when Cas took over all the ugly and nasty hell leftovers, and the frightening look in the angel's eyes when he glanced up at them the moment those venom sank in.
-And that was before he went into comatose.
+He chews on the bitter taste of his own words, remembering how Sam looked when Cas took over all the ugly and nasty hell leftovers, and the frightening look in the angel's eyes when he glanced up at them the moment that venom sank in.
+And that was before he went into a comatose.

 Dean's never going to be ready.